 They can choose when to start and stop an activity.
 If they are having fun they can simply choose to play on.
 After introducing the activity, it’s then left up to your toddler to figure out the best way to do it.

 To give you an example, I once tried to do a scooping activity with Sicily.
-My initial goal was to get her to practice scooping plastic gems with a spoon from one container to another (Warning: Small pieces are choking hazards and toddlers should be watched closely during these activities.)
+My initial goal was to get her to practice scooping gems with a spoon from one container to another.

 First off, I went through the activity, showing her how to do it.
 Sicily had other ideas and poured the gems directly into the other container.
 She clearly understood the concept but chose, and learned, to do it her own way.
 That’s the beauty of The Toddler Experience Curriculum!

-You’ll notice in the directions, particularly in the art activities, it’ll often tell you to show your toddler how to do the project, then just step back and let them create or explore.
+You’ll notice in the majority of the directions it’ll tell you to show your toddler how to do the project, then just step back and let them create or explore.